top of page

 Herbs are an extension of food.
 They are closely related.
 Some herbs, like nettles, are more nutritious than medicinal.
 Other herbs like gentian root, a bitter, is medicinal.

 Herbal medicine does not need to be scary.
-While herbs do interact with drugs, there are rarely issues with dietary use of herbs.
-For checking herb-drug interactions I like to use the Natural Medicines Database through my IFM subscription.
+While herbs do interact with drugs, there are rarely issues with the dietary use of herbs.
+For checking herb-drug interactions, I like to use the Natural Medicines Database.

 There are simple ways to start incorporating herbs into your practice.

-3. Soups are like teas made with meats, beans and vegetables.
+1. Soups are like teas made with meats, beans, and vegetables.
 In Chinese medicine, tonic herbs were often cooked into soups.
 Some of my favorite herbs to cook into soups include nettles, astragalus, reishi, maitake, shatavari, and shitake.

-We know that you want to build your tool box as a nutritionist.
-We want you to build your herbal knowledge.
+We know that you want to build your toolbox as a nutritionist.
+And we want you to build your herbal knowledge.
 Every clinical protocol we give you includes herbal medicine as well as nutrition.
-Watch the video to learn some of Rebecca’s favorite herbal remedies.
+Watch the video to learn some of my favorite herbal remedies!

 Learn herbal strategies and gain confidence in your clinical nutrition skills in our monthly Clinical Working Group!
 Led by an experienced CNS supervisor and clinical nutritionist: share a case from your functional medicine clinic, gain health and nutrition resources and insights, collaborate with your supervisors and other nutrition graduates, and learn how to incorporate functional nutrition coaching skills with your clients to help them meet their long-term health goals.